Genivia/RE-flex/README.md

 [![build status][travis-image]][travis-url] [![Language grade: C/C++][lgtm-image]][lgtm-url] [![license][bsd-3-image]][bsd-3-url] [![CodeProject][codeproject-image]][codeproject-url]

 The regex-centric, fast lexical analyzer generator for C++ with full Unicode support.
-Flex reimagined: fast, flexible, adds PCRE2 and Boost 💪

-[RE/flex][reflex-url] is as fast or faster than Flex while providing a wealth of new features.
+[RE/flex][reflex-url] is faster than Flex while providing a wealth of new features.
 RE/flex is also much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 8 microseconds: